 A/B testing is similar to a science experiment.
 Brands must form a hypothesis, create control and variant samples, and set testing parameters.
 Here are some elements to focus on when designing your test:

-Once your test is complete, study the results.
-Look at the metrics that you pre-determined were key to your experiment.
-These could include conversion rates, bounce rates, click-through rates, or average order value to name a handful.
+Look at the metrics you pre-determined were key to your experiment.
 Was your hypothesis correct?
 If not, what else did you learn?
-Most A/B testing tools will have analytics and reporting features that will help you answer these questions.
+Most A/B testing tools include analytics and reporting features that help you answer these questions.

+Shipping thresholds are the minimum purchase amounts customers must meet to qualify for free or discounted shipping, and adjusting them can reduce cart abandonment while increasing AOV.
 Your shipping threshold will vary by your industry, product type, margins, and shipping costs.
 Start by looking at your average order value and determine a minimum purchase amount just above it.

 Use A/B testing to evaluate how your shipping thresholds will perform.
 For example, half your visitors receive free shipping on all orders while the other half receive free shipping on orders over $75 dollars.